Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes

-Third, if there are more than one explanatory variable, we must decide the log odds ratio coefficient of which variable to use to specify $p\theta_{int}$ and $q\theta_{unint}$, while leaving those of the other variables absorbed to $\pi$.
-It is the same logic as when we estimate a predicted probability; we manipulate the value of the explanatory variable of interest while leaving the remaining explanatory variables at some fixed values.
-We might use the mean of the empirical distribution of these variables to simulate the ``average'' case within data.
-Or, if one had in her/his mind a specific case to which the decision-theoretic model is applied, those explanatory variables might be held at the values that represent that case.
-All applications in this article take the former approach.
+Finally, if there is more than one explanatory variable in a statistical model, we must decide the log odds ratio coefficient of which variable to use to specify $p\theta_{int}$ and $q\theta_{unint}$, while leaving those of the other variables absorbed to $\pi$.
+It is the same logic as when we estimate the fitted values of an outcome variable: we manipulate the value of the treatment variable of interest while leaving the remaining covariates at some fixed values.
+If we estimated conditional average treatment effects or individual treatment effects and were interested in whether a policy intervention produces a smaller expected loss for a specific case, the covariates could be held at the values that represent that case.
+If we estimated the sample average treatment effect and were interested in whether a policy intervention on average produces a smaller expected loss, we could compute an inverse logit value for every observation of the data used for the statistical analysis, and take the average of these inverse logit values.
+Formally, $\frac{1}{n}\sum_{j=1}^{n}{\text{logit}}^{-1}(\pi_{j}+p\theta_{int}I(i)+q\theta_{unint}I(i))$, where $n$ is the total number of observations used for statistical analysis, $j$ indexes each observation, and $\pi_{j}$ here becomes the baseline log odds plus the dot product of the vector of the covariates for $j$ and that of their log odds ratio coefficients.
+It follows that the sample average treatment effect is what makes the difference between the expected loss under the policy intervention and the one under no intervention.
+All applications in this article take this latter approach.